grahamegrieve/ClinicArrivals/README.md

 ### Local Storage

-The application stores information locally in the [location XX?].
+The application stores information locally in the $AppData$\Roaming\ClinicArrivals.

 The current [settings](documentation/Settings.md) are stored there.